EARLY WOOD RIVER SETTLERS

 SUNDAY MORNING AND AFTERNOON SOCIAL

 July 10, 1814, was a Sunday, and it started out as a peaceful and pleasant day.
 The families in the area never knew the day would end in great tragedy.
 William Moore was on duty at Fort Butler near St. Jacob.
 Abel Moore had gone to Fort Russell for the day and was on duty there.
-Samuel Thomas, Rachel's brother, stated that Reason was accompanied by his sister, Catherine Reagan, who had recently come to the territory, when they went to a church service which was probably held at the Baptist Church near Vaughn Cemetery.
+Samuel Thomas, Rachel's brother, stated that Reason was accompanied by his sister, Catherine Reagan, who had recently come to the territory when they went to a church service which was probably held at the Baptist Church near Vaughn Cemetery.

-That morning they were probably accompanied part way by Rachel Reagan and her two children who went to spend the day with her sister "Polly", Mrs. William Moore.
+That morning they were probably accompanied partway by Rachel Reagan and her two children who went to spend the day with her sister "Polly", Mrs. William Moore.
 As it was along the way, Polly and her children were there, as was Miss Hannah Bates (who was the sister of Abel Moore's wife).
 The time was spent peacefully while the women talked and the children played games.
 They were all going to Abel Moore's cabin for supper that night.

-In the afternoon, all those present at William Moore's house, Polly Moore and her two sons and one daughter, Rachel Reagan and her son and daughter, and Hannah Bates went to Abel Moore's house to begin their preparation of the family group supper that they had planned for that evening.
+In the afternoon, all those present at William Moore's house, Polly Moore and her two sons and one daughter, Rachel Reagan, and her son and daughter, and Hannah Bates went to Abel Moore's house to begin their preparation of the family group supper that they had planned for that evening.
 After arriving there, Rachel decided she would go home and pick some beans that would be added to the evening meal they had planned.
 Some of the children chose to go along with her.
-All together there were Rachel's two children, two sons of William Moore, and two sons of Abel Moore.
+Altogether there were Rachel's two children, two sons of William Moore, and two sons of Abel Moore.

 That was a total of seven, but they almost had eight.
 Hannah Bates decided to go along to visit a little more with them but, a short time later, Hannah turned back to the Moore house.
 Some people thought she may have had a premonition that something terrible was going to happen.
 Others say her shoes did not fit well and she was most uncomfortable.
-Whatever the reason, against the earnest entreaties of Mrs. Reagan, she retraced steps to the Moore's house which was closer than Rachel's.
+Whatever the reason, against the earnest entreaties of Mrs. Reagan, she retraced her steps to Moore's house which was closer than Rachel's.
 It saved her life.

 Why were the Indians in the area?
 Had they been watching the families in the Moore settlement?
 The following information has been found in the 'Old Settlers of Green County' published in 1873.
-In the biography of Samuel Thomas, Reason Reagan's brother-in-law, it is stated that on July 8, 1814, two days before the massacre, Reason and Samuel had gone to a deerlick about ten miles west of the settlement and there encamped for the night.
+In the biography of Samuel Thomas, Reason Reagan's brother-in-law, it is stated that on July 8, 1814, two days before the massacre, Reason, and Samuel had gone to a deerlick about ten miles west of the settlement and there encamped for the night.
 At the same time, it was later ascertained, that a company of eleven Indians had been three miles distant and the next morning found the abandoned camp of Thomas and Reagan.
 The Indians determined the group had been a small one and decided to follow them to their destination.
 This brought the Indians to the settlement.

 Picture Rachel and Hannah, walking along talking, maybe about the day they were having to this point, or perhaps the task that was ahead of them, picking and cleaning the beans and returning to Abel's home.
 Rachel's two children were walking with her and the four older boys were ahead of her, probably being boys and maybe throwing sticks and rocks and exploring as they made their way through the woods.

-At the point where Hannah Bates turned back she could not have been more than two or three hundred yards from where the dead body of Mrs. Reagan would be found.
+At the point where Hannah Bates turned back, she could not have been more than two or three hundred yards from where the dead body of Mrs. Reagan would be found.
 Mrs. Reagan and the six children were all tomahawked, scalped, and stripped of all their clothing.
 They remained all night on the ground where they were murdered.

 Mrs. Reagan and her two children were killed nearest Capt.
 Abel Moore's place; the other children were found lying farther on, two at a place.
 One, the youngest child, Timothy Reagan, three years old, when found was still alive.
 Timothy was found scalped and with a deep gash on each side of his face and so badly wounded that he could not live.
 The blood had clotted in the hair and staunched the wound.
 A messenger was sent for the nearest physician, who came and dressed the wounds of the little one.
 The doctor said that when the wound was washed, the child would bleed to death and so it was.
 He did not survive the treatment.